lleans/lleans/README.md

 <img align="right" src="https://metrics.lecoq.io/lleans?template=terminal">

 ## 👋 Hi there, welcome to my profile
-Hi, I'm lleans, I'm currently Fresh Graduate, I'm prefer autodidact, if there some projects i intrested i'll contribute, I also can UI/UX so mostly i'll contribute at Front-Dev.
+Hi.
+I'm lleans.
+Currently learning on Polytechnic.
+I'm prefer autodidact.
+If there some intresting projects i'll contribute.
+I also can UI/UX so mostly i'll contribute at Front-Dev.

 ## 🎁 More about me
 - 🎭 Just a guy who likes to watch Anime and Netflix.